MeenaAru/AWS-Cloud/Cloud Concepts.md

 - S3 Intelligent-Tiering storage class is designed to optimize costs by automatically moving data to the most cost-effective access tier, without performance impact or operational overhead.
 It works by storing objects in two access tiers: one tier that is optimized for frequent access and another lower-cost tier that is optimized for infrequent access.
 For a small monthly monitoring and automation fee per object, Amazon S3 monitors access patterns of the objects in S3 Intelligent-Tiering, and moves the ones that have not been accessed for 30 consecutive days to the infrequent access tier.
 If an object in the infrequent access tier is accessed, it is automatically moved back to the frequent access tier.
 There are no retrieval fees when using the S3 Intelligent-Tiering storage class, and no additional tiering fees when objects are moved between access tiers.
 It is the ideal storage class for long-lived data with access patterns that are unknown or unpredictable.

+-  S3 One Zone-Infrequent Access (S3 One Zone-IA) for long-lived, but less frequently accessed data

 - Amazon S3 Glacier is a low-cost storage class for data that is rarely accessed; such as archived data.

 - Amazon S3 Glacier Deep Archive is an extremely low-cost storage service that provides secure, durable, and flexible storage for long-term data backup and archival.
 With Amazon S3 Glacier Deep Archive, customers can reliably store their data for as little as $1 per terabyte per month, a significant savings compared to on-premises solutions.
 Amazon Glacier enables customers to offload the administrative burdens of operating and scaling storage to AWS, so that they don’t have to worry about capacity planning, hardware provisioning, data replication, hardware failure detection and repair, or time-consuming hardware migrations.

+Choosing between S3 Glacier and S3 Glacier Deep Archive depends on how quickly you must retrieve your data.
+With S3 Glacier, you can retrieve your data within a few minutes to several hours (1-5 minutes to 12 hours), whereas with S3 Glacier Deep Archive, the minimum retrieval period is 12 hours.

+#### Amazon S3 provides a number of security features for the protection of data at rest, which you can use or not depending on your threat profile:

+- Permissions: Use bucket-level or object-level permissions alongside IAM policies to protect resources from unauthorized access and to prevent information disclosure, data integrity compromise or deletion.

+- Versioning: Amazon S3 supports object versions.
+Versioning is disabled by default.
+Enable versioning to store a new version for every modified or deleted object from which you can restore compromised objects if necessary.

+- Replication: Although Amazon S3 stores your data across multiple geographically diverse Availability Zones by default, compliance requirements might dictate that you store data at even greater distances.
+Cross-region replication (CRR) allows you to replicate data between distant AWS Regions to help satisfy these requirements.
+CRR enables automatic, asynchronous copying of objects across buckets in different AWS Regions.

+- Encryption – server side: Amazon S3 supports server-side encryption of user data.
+Server-side encryption is transparent to the end user.
+AWS generates a unique encryption key for each object, and then encrypts the object using AES-256.

+- Encryption – client side: With client-side encryption you create and manage your own encryption keys.
+Keys you create are not exported to AWS in clear text.
+Your applications encrypt data before submitting it to Amazon S3, and decrypt data after receiving it from Amazon S3.
+Data is stored in an encrypted form, with keys and algorithms only known to you.

+##   Amazon S3 Transfer Acceleration
+Enables fast, easy, and secure transfers of files over long distances between your client and an S3 bucket.
+Transfer Acceleration takes advantage of Amazon CloudFront’s globally distributed edge locations.
+As the data arrives at an edge location, data is routed to Amazon S3 over an optimized network path.

 ## AWS Snowball
 Is a petabyte-scale data transport solution that uses secure appliances to transfer large amounts of data into and out of the AWS cloud.
 Using Snowball addresses common challenges with large-scale data transfers, including high network costs, long transfer times, and security concerns.
 AWS Customers use Snowball to migrate analytics data, genomics data, video libraries, image repositories, and backups.
 Transferring data with Snowball is simple, fast, secure, and can cost as little as one-fifth the cost of using high-speed internet.